 I started doing this a couple of years back on account of suffering a neck injury as well as increased back pain in direct parallel to the increased amount of time I spent hunched in front of my computer like Quasi Modo.

-Okay, I don’t sleep directly on the floor – I use a 1cm thick camping mat, but it’s pretty close, right? 🙂
+Okay, I don’t sleep directly on the floor – I use a 1cm thick camping mat, but it’s pretty close, I think. 🙂

 At this point, sleeping in a bed feels very unnatural to me and anytime I do I actually sleep longer and feel a lot more groggy than if I’d slept on the floor.

-I’ve done a little research online (as you do) and have compiled the following list based on what I’ve experienced as well as what I’ve discovered.
+I have compiled the following list based on what I’ve experienced.
 The main discovery is that I feel much more alive on a day-to-day basis.

 Initially, I found it rather uncomfortable to sleep on the floor and woke up a lot at night to move about.
 In spite of this I felt rather fresh in the morning, which I thought odd since I slept less.
 Gradually though, I accepted that moving about was a part of my nights sleep and since I felt better in the morning in spite of it I’ve come to the conclusion that moving around is a good thing.
 Why?
-Because I believe it encourages blood circulation to distribute evenly through your body.
-Think about it – if you lie on your right side all night, gravity is naturally going to ensure that blood sinks to the right side of your body, thereby meaning that your left side gets less blood.
+Because I believe it encourages blood circulation.
+Think about it – if you lie on one side all night, your body will go into complete shutdown whereas moving around more gets the heart going just a tiny bit more than if your were in a bed, thereby maintaining blood flow around the body.

 2. Bone density